Abdoulaye Wade: Criticism

 Wade's presidency was marred by allegations of corruption, nepotism and constraints on freedom of the press and other civil liberties.

 He was also criticized for excessive spending on what have been described as "prestige projects".
 This includes commissioning a 160+ foot bronze statue (the African Renaissance Monument), for which Wade claims he is entitled to 35% of all tourist profits it generates because of the intellectual property for conceiving the idea.

 In a parallel controversy, Wade has been criticized by Christian bishops in Senegal for publicly denying the divinity of Jesus Christ, comparing him to the statues found in the African Renaissance Monument, after local imams expressed their opposition to the monument.
 He later regretted that his comments had caused religious offense to Christians.

 Wade also received criticism in 2009 for a "goodbye present" he reportedly gave to a departing IMF official after the two had dinner.
 The present turned out to be a bag of money worth almost US$200,000.

 Widespread speculation and criticism centered on the possibility that Wade was grooming his son Karim to succeed him.

 During the corruption charges levied against his son Karim Wade, Wade held a press conference at his home in 2015 in which he insulted and falsely accused his successor Macky Sall of being a "descendant of slaves", and that Sall's parents were "cannibals" who "ate babies" and "were chased out of the village" for cannibalism.
 He went on to say that his son (Karim Wade) "will never accept that Macky Sall is above him", and if slavery still existed today in the country, he would have sold Macky Sall into slavery.

 During his presidency, Wade's land reform laws targeted the land owning Serer community of Senegal - who have inherited their lands since lamanic times, causing many Serer farmers to lose their lands and livelihood.
 His land reform was strongly criticised by certain quarters of the Senegalese media.

 Personal life

 Wade married Viviane Vert in 1963.
-Their son, Karim Wade, served as head of the national agency of the Islamic Organization Conference and subsequently was Minister of State for International Cooperation, Urban and Regional Planning, Air Transport, and Infrastructure from 2009 to 2012.
+Their son, Karim Wade, served as head of the national agency of the Islamic Organization Conference, and subsequently was Minister of State for International Cooperation, Urban and Regional Planning, Air Transport, and Infrastructure.
 Their daughter, Sindjely Wade, worked as a Special Assistant to the President and has participated in many Paris-Dakar rallies.

 Wade never renounced his French nationality after the independence of Senegal.
+Wade, a pious Muslim, is a member of the Sufi Mouride brotherhood.
+In March 2012, he announced plans to go to Saudi Arabia for a religious pilgrimage.

-In March 2012, Wade announced plans to go to Saudi Arabia for a religious pilgrimage.
+He turned 100 on 29 May 2026, making him the first state leader in West African history to become a centenarian.